-£180 per course
+£195 per course

 What is this workshop?
-An online training workshop, run over 6 weeks, with weekly live teaching sessions and pre-recorded training videos to work from in your own time.
+An online training workshop, run over 7 weeks, with weekly live teaching sessions and pre-recorded training videos to work from in your own time.

-What will you learn?
-In this new workshop you will be guided through each step in designing an effective and comprehensive strategy for achieving your conservation goals.
+In this workshop you will be guided through each step in designing an effective strategy for achieving your conservation goals.
 You will learn how to:

 - Engage stakeholders: ensure that the right groups are involved in developing your strategy

-- Conduct a situation analysis: understand the full range of issues to consider when developing your conservation strategy
+- Conduct a situation analysis: understand the full range of issues to consider when developing your strategy

 Why do this workshop?